This post originally appeared on VICE UK.

-Now 25, Lee, still bearing the muscular build and close-cropped hair typical of a Para, makes himself comfortable by unscrewing a carbon-fibre blade moulded to the stump of his right leg and leaning the springy assemblage against his chair.
+Now 25, Thomas, still bearing the muscular build and close-cropped hair typical of a Para, makes himself comfortable by unscrewing a carbon-fiber blade moulded to the stump of his right leg and leaning the springy assemblage against his chair.
 As much as he loved his six years in the Army, which he joined at 16 to escape the drugs and joblessness blighting his home near Liverpool, he can't help but feel a little rueful about the irresistible peer pressure to drink himself into oblivion.

-The battles fought by Lee and others at Tom Harrison House, a rare example of a British military charity set up primarily to treat addiction, suggest that remarkable transformations are possible with the right support.
+The battles fought by Thomas and others at Tom Harrison House, a rare example of a British military charity set up primarily to treat addiction, suggest that remarkable transformations are possible with the right support.
 But their stories also shed light on why the system is failing many other former service personnel who are being left to fight their dependence on drugs and alcohol alone.

-"Every layer of this field is just permeated with shame," said Jacquie Johnston-Lynch, a former social worker and addictions specialist who co-founded and runs Tom Harrison House.
+"Every layer of this field is just permeated with shame," said Jacquie Johnston-Lynch, a former social worker and addictions specialist who founded and runs Tom Harrison House.
 "There's shame on the part of the guys who come to us, and shame on the part of the MoD [Ministry of Defence].
 Families are ashamed as well.
 No wonder our guys go to the bottom of the pile."

 Alcohol has been central to military life since armies began; the term "Dutch courage" derives from the gin that fortified 17th century English troops fighting in the Low Countries in the Thirty Years' War.
 During the harsh winter at the start of the First World War, the Army reintroduced a rum ration to stiffen resolve.
-Only in more recent years have researchers begun to quantify the scale of the military's drink problem.
+Only in more recent years have researchers begun to quantify the scale of the military's alcohol problem.

 Significantly, the figures suggested that the prevalence of alcohol misuse was far greater than that of post-traumatic stress disorder (PTSD), the psychological injury often associated in the public mind with soldiers, which affects an estimated seven percent of those who serve in front-line roles, according to the King's Centre.